-Each year, the cluster invites inspiring language researchers from various universities to give a talk on one of their most notable scholarships.
+Each year, the Cluster invites inspiring scholars from various universities to give a talk about their innovative research in linguistics and other related fields.

 8th Language Symposium | May 26-27, 2022

 Keynote #1: Learner corpora in second language acquisition research

 For many years, the fields of learner corpus research (LCR) and second language acquisition (SLA) progressed with little collaboration, despite their shared interest in understanding second language learning.
 As a result, SLA research has been somewhat slow in adopting methods from LCR and corpus linguistics more generally.
 Over the past two decades, however, a growing number of SLA researchers have been promoting the value of learner corpora for exploring questions of central concern to SLA.
 In this presentation, I will describe how learner corpora have been used in SLA, highlighting in particular research based on learner corpora that are freely available to the research community, including my own work with the LANGSNAP longitudinal learner corpus.
 I will also highlight some best practices when building and analyzing learner corpora for SLA, and conclude by discussing several areas for future research.